 Jean Bosco Nsanzimana

 Jean Bosco joined the NCM teaching staff in 2010, working with both PTS and CLIR.
 From 2007 to 2011, he taught at Institut Biblique de Genève in Rwanda and at Rwanda Institute of Evangelical Theology.
 Since 2012, he has been serving Nyarugenge (Kigali) International Chapel as a pastor.
 His passion is to be deeply transformed by the Word of God so that his life inspires others.
 He also desires to develop highly trained potential theologians in order to promote both Rwandan theological education and church leadership.
 Jean Bosco and his wife Jeannine have nine children and are members of the Pentecostal Church of Rwanda (ADEPR).

 Gaudiose began working with NCM in 2009.
 She teaches with PTS, working with pastors to develop children’s ministries as well as training those who teach children.
 She also works with parents, helping them understand the importance of nurturing their children in the Lord.
-In addition, Gaudiose leads a weekly ministry for children who live in the neighborhoods surrounding NCM.
 Wherever she goes, she sees children who others might overlook and takes time to talk with and pray for them.
 Gaudiose has four boys and both she and her husband Bosco serve as Sunday School teachers in their local church.
 Her heart is to disciple youth who will love Jesus and who will serve Him in their churches and communities.